How to Become a Registered Health Information Technician (RHIT)

 Front Range Community College

-Front Range Community College offers an associate of applied science program in health information technology, providing students with the knowledge and skills needed for acquiring, analyzing, and protecting traditional and digital medical information.
+Front Range Community College offers an associate of applied science program in health information technology.
+This program provides students with the knowledge and skills needed to acquire, analyze, and protect traditional and digital medical information.

-Comprising 64 credits, the program includes courses such as medical record terminology; health information management science; principles of healthcare reimbursement; workflow fundamentals of healthcare; legal aspects for health records; ICD coding; CPT coding basic principles; basic medical sciences; and quality management.
+The program, which comprises 64 credits, includes courses such as medical record terminology, health information management science, principles of healthcare reimbursement, workflow fundamentals of healthcare, legal aspects of health records, ICD coding, CPT coding basic principles, and quality management.

 At the end of the program, graduates can pursue opportunities at hospitals, nursing care facilities, physicians’ offices, outpatient care centers, insurance firms, or public health departments.
 They can take up roles such as health data analysts, insurance claims analysts, records technician specialists, the release of information specialists, coders, patient information coordinators, or supervisors.